datnguye/resume/content/blog/internal/context-engineering-modern-llm-ecosystem.md

 ### 5. Memory Systems — Short-term vs Long-term 🟣

-Memory makes the difference between a chatbot and an intelligent assistant:
+Memory makes the difference between a chatbot and an intelligent assistant.

 Without Memory Systems: